 Most digital clocks these days are made from microcontrollers, but I wanted an added challenge to use it using only logic chips trying to focus on using the TTL (74xx series) integrated circuits.
-So, my plan was to design and build a digital clock using only discrete logic.
+So, my plan was to design and build a discrete logic clock using no microcontrollers.
 Since I wanted my clock to be relatively small I chose so only display Hours and Minutes, rather than hours, minutes and seconds.
 The clock will contain only discrete logic, no microcontrollers.

 Before I designed my clock, I researched how clocks worked and explored what others had done.
 Most people seem to use microcontrollers, for a few reasons one being amount parts and amount of effort.
 The other designs I found used ripple counters.
 I went digging around finding out what a ripple counter was.
 A ripple counter is an Asynchronous (Doesn’t need a system clock) counter, that every time I get a signal on the clock pins ripples through the d-flip flops inside changing the output. each time the chip gets a pulse the ripple counter will increment the output value by one (in binary).

 One part that I found common across most of them was a 32.768 kHz crystal. this seemed a perfect starting point, especially since 32768 is 2^15. in other words, if I divide the 32768 Hz signal by 2 15 times I will be left with a 1Hz signal, which is perfect because all clocks start with seconds.
 To divide a clock signal, I used ripple counters connected to continually divide the clock signal by 2 until the output signal was 1 Hz.